Summative assessment in science

-I have struggled for some time to know exactly how summative assessments should work in science.
-Moving from levels to grades in Year 10 always seems unsatisfactory as it requires students to move from one assessment system to another.
-This change makes it difficult to map progress and I’m sometimes concerned that students spend a large chunk of time preparing for KS3 assessments that they will never sit.
+I have struggled for ages knowing how summative assessment should work in science.
+Moving from levels to grades between KS3 and KS4 always seems unsatisfactory, requiring students to move from one assessment system to another; this change in grade makes it difficult to track progress.

-Unlike many skills-based subjects, the longer you study science the harder it becomes.
-Students have to remember an ever increasing amount of stuff – progress is not simply a corollary of time spent in the classroom.
+Unlike many skills-based subjects, the longer you study science the harder it becomes, as students have to remember, and connect together, an ever increasing amount of stuff.

 A single assessment system seems the answer.
 But making this meaningful for Year 7 through to Year 11 is problematic.
 Should grades be based on percentages or should they be descriptors of attainment targets?
-Can a C grade be awarded to a single piece of work?
-If so, how does this compare to a C grade gained on a full examination paper at the end of Year 11?
-They are clearly not the same.
+Can a grade 4 be awarded to a single piece of work?
+If so, how does this compare to a grade 4 gained on a full examination paper at the end of Year 11?
+These two grades are clearly not the same.

 What you measure reveals what you value

-I have wrestled with these problems for some time!
-The assessment system you use ultimately depends on what you want it to achieve.
+The assessment system that you use ultimately depends on what you want it to achieve.
 For example, you may want to know what your students would get if they sat a GCSE paper today.
 This would allow you to see how far students are from the end goal.
 However, this will only work if you have a clear idea of where students are expected to be at different points of their school career.
-Giving full GCSE papers to students in Year 7 to 9 is not advisable as it will sap motivation and result in all students getting similar grades.
-But using full assessments before everything has been taught – i.e. at the start of Year 10 – has some merit as it will provide you with a confident grade.
+Giving full GCSE papers to students in Years 7 to 9 is not advisable as it will sap motivation and result in all students getting similar grades.
+But using full assessments before everything has been taught – i.e. at the end of Year 10 – has some merit as it will provide you with a confident grade.

 Alternatively, you may want to know how your students compare to other students in the class/year, for example if you want to set them.
 Here, a simple percentage from an assessment combined with teacher input would suffice.
-Or, you may want to know what specific skills and content your students have developed – can they state, describe and explain for a limited or wide range of topics?
+Or, you may want to know what specific skills and content your students have developed in specific topics.

 These differing questions probably cannot be answered by one single assessment style and it may be that schools need to use different assessment methods throughout the year.
-Below I have summarised two distinct ways to assess students in science.
-A third solution has now been found which I have outlined below- I think (and hope!) that we may have cracked it!
+Below I have summarised three distinct ways to assess students in science in a way that can produce a grade.

 Option 1: How far are you from the end goal?
 Assigning grades and levels in science based on curriculum taught

 Students sit an exam with questions carefully selected from GCSE papers.
 This can be done from Year 7 onward.
 Exam questions are modified to ensure there is not an emphasis on recall only.
-Grades A*- I are awarded according to how much of the course has been taught.
+Grades 9- 1 are awarded according to how much of the course has been taught.
 Download an illustration of the assessment system and adapt this for your exam board and specification.
 A disadvantage of this approach is that it caps student attainment and so can artificially restrict high-flyers.
 It also doesn’t give you much information about the cognition of your students.
+A potential advantage of this approach is that it’s quite a motivating system to be part of; students see their grades increase over time.

 Example: A student scores 100% on an exam when they have covered only 20% of the content and skills.
 The grade awarded would be a G3 as in a full Year 11 exam paper.
 A G grade boundary is 20% of the total marks.